TekExpo/AI-Curator/README.md

 # AI Curator – Article Recommender

-> A SharePoint Framework (SPFx) web part that delivers **AI-powered, personalised article recommendations** directly inside Microsoft SharePoint, with one-click sharing to **Viva Engage** communities.
+> A SharePoint Framework (SPFx) web part — and **Microsoft Teams personal & channel tab** — that delivers **AI-powered, personalised article recommendations** directly inside Microsoft 365, with one-click sharing to **Viva Engage** communities and **LinkedIn**.

 ---

 ## Overview

 Knowledge workers are overwhelmed by information.
-AI Curator solves this by learning each user's interests and surfacing the most relevant articles — right inside the SharePoint intranet portal they already use every day.
+AI Curator solves this by learning each user's interests and surfacing the most relevant articles — right inside the Microsoft 365 tools they already use every day: SharePoint and Microsoft Teams.

-Users select topics they care about, and the web part calls an intelligent backend API to recommend curated articles matching those interests.
-They can save articles for later and share them directly to Viva Engage communities — all without leaving SharePoint.
+Users select topics they care about, and the web part calls an intelligent Azure-hosted API to recommend curated articles matching those interests.
+They can save articles for later and share them directly to Viva Engage communities or to LinkedIn — all without leaving Microsoft 365.

 ---